Steven J. Davis

 Davis is an applied economist who studies working arrangements, business dynamics, economic fluctuations, policy uncertainty, and other topics.
 His research over the past decade uses text-as-data and innovative surveys of workers and firms to explore these and other topics.
 Much of his early and recent research uses longitudinal data on firms and establishments to explore business outcomes and their labor market consequences.
 He is a co-founder of the Economic Policy Uncertainty project, the U.S. Survey of Working Arrangements and Attitudes, the Global Survey of Working Arrangements, the Survey of Business Uncertainty, and the Stock Market Jumps project.
 He co-organizes the Asian Monetary Policy Forum, held annually in Singapore.

-He is also a research associate of the National Bureau of Economic Research, IZA research fellow, senior academic fellow with the Asian Bureau of Finance and Economic Research, adviser to the U.S. Congressional Budget Office, consultant to the Federal Reserve Bank of Atlanta, senior adviser to the Brookings Papers on Economic Activity, advisor to the Economic Policy Group of the Monetary Authority of Singapore, past editor of the American Economic Journal: Macroeconomics, and an elected fellow of the Society of Labor Economists.
+He is also a research associate of the National Bureau of Economic Research, IZA research fellow, senior academic fellow with the Asian Bureau of Finance and Economic Research, former adviser to the U.S. Congressional Budget Office, consultant to the Federal Reserve Bank of Atlanta, senior adviser to the Brookings Papers on Economic Activity, advisor to the Economic Policy Group of the Monetary Authority of Singapore, past editor of the American Economic Journal: Macroeconomics, and an elected fellow of the Society of Labor Economists.
 More

 His research appears in the American Economic Review, Journal of Political Economy, Quarterly Journal of Economics, and other leading scholarly journals.
 He has received research grants from the Alfred P. Sloan Foundation, Ewing Marion Kauffmann Foundation, Templeton Foundation, John D. and Catherine T. MacArthur Foundation, and other organizations, including multiple grants from the U.S. National Science Foundation.
 In 2013, he received the Addington Prize in Measurement, awarded by the Fraser Institute for Public Policy, for his research on “Measuring Economic Policy Uncertainty.”